SueADarby/microsoft-graph-docs/api-reference/v1.0/api/directoryobject-validateproperties.md

 ---
 title: "directoryObject: validateProperties"
-description: "Validate that a Microsoft 365 group's display name or mail nickname complies with naming policies." ms.localizationpriority: medium
+description: "Discusses how to validate that a Microsoft 365 group's display name or mail nickname complies with naming policies." ms.localizationpriority: medium
 author: "keylimesoda"
 ms.prod: "directory-management"